Studying online (if an online offering is shown below)

 Outcomes

-Students are able to (1) describe the aetiology and pathogenesis of common dental conditions affecting children and adolescents; (2) explain the principles and biological rationale for the treatment of paediatric dental conditions; (3) demonstrate competence in common operative techniques used in paediatric dentistry in a simulation environment; (4) explain the development of the primary and permanent dentitions; (5) interpret psycho-social growth and development; (6) describe the aetiology and pathogenesis of the various pathological conditions that occur in the mouth and associated structures, including oral cancers; (7) outline the typical histological and laboratory test findings for the various pathological conditions in the mouth and associated structures; (8) discuss the systemic pathological conditions that have oral manifestations; (9) explain the cultural, legal and social context of individuals with a disability using the International Classification of Functioning, Disability and Health; (10) outline the appropriate consent process and legal requirements when providing oral health care for people with communication, cognitive or sensory impairments; (11) outline common impairments, disabilities and systemic conditions in relation to their impact on oral health and oral function; (12) compare the medical, social and environmental factors that impact on risk assessment and treatment planning for individual patients requiring special care; and (13) demonstrate personal and professional development.
+Students are able to (1) explain the aetiology and pathogenesis of common dental conditions affecting children and adolescents and explain the principles and biological rationale for the treatment of these conditions; (2) apply common operative techniques used in paediatric dentistry in a simulation environment; (3) apply orthodontic diagnostic procedures, including analysis of facial form and profile, cephalometric tracing, and dental arch and space analysis; (4) explain the nature of orthodontic problems; (5) explain the aetiology and pathogenesis of the various pathological conditions that occur in the mouth and associated structures, including oral cancers; (6) explain the typical histological and laboratory test findings for the various pathological conditions in the mouth and associated structures; (7) explain the systemic pathological conditions that have oral manifestations; (8) explain the cultural, legal and social context of individuals with a disability using the International Classification of Functioning, Disability and Health; and describe enablers and barriers to accessing oral health care; (9) explain appropriate methods of consent and communication for people with cognitive, sensory and/or other communication impairments, including respect for patient autonomy and the role of the family and caregivers; (10) apply knowledge of common disabilities, social vulnerabilities, and systemic conditions in order to evaluate the medical, dental and social factors that influence oral health, risk assessment and treatment planning for individuals with special care needs; (11) explain concepts in basic behavioural and pharmacological approaches to facilitate dental treatment; and (12) apply consistent professional, ethical, and respectful behaviour, in accordance with the DMD Student Handbook and the Dental Board of Australia Code of Conduct.
+This includes maintaining attendance and punctuality, engaging in effective communication, demonstrating accountability, and being responsive to feedback.
+Meeting these expectations is a mandatory requirement for successful unit completion.

 Assessment

-Indicative assessments in this unit are as follows: (1) written assessments; (2) practical assessment; and (3) professional behaviour assessment (Pass/Fail).
+Indicative assessments in this unit are as follows: (1) written assessments; (2) practical assessment; and (3) professional behaviour (assessed through continuous observation) – pass/fail.
 Further information is available in the unit outline.

-To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the written assessments, practical assessment, and professional behaviour assessment (Pass/Fail) components.
+To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the written assessments, practical assessment, and professional behaviour (assessed through continuous observation) – pass/fail components.

 Student may be offered supplementary assessment in this unit if they meet the eligibility criteria.